tgdwyer/tgdwyer.github.io/_chapters/monad.md

 ### Returning To Point Free

-The very observant of you, might recognize this construct of passing one argument to a binary function twice.
+The very observant reader may recognize above construct of passing one argument to a binary function twice.
 We previously called this `apply`, when discussing [Function instances for applicatives](./haskell3.md#applicative-exercises).
 This can be a very useful pattern when making code point free.

 We previously gave you an exercise, and labeled it as a *scary extension*, but now with more tools, we can make this much less scary: